-The West Plains Transit Center, located at Exit 272 along I-90, will address several transportation issues on the West Plains.
-Currently, transit customers are required to travel to Downtown Spokane to make a connection between any of the cities on the West Plains.
-This transit center will allow customers to change buses on the West Plains and it will include a park and ride for commuters that utilizes existing service between Spokane and Cheney.
+The West Plains Transit Center, located at Exit 272 along I-90, addresses several transportation issues on the West Plains.
+Before the transit center, customers were required to travel to downtown Spokane to make connections between Medical Lake and Cheney.
+The facility allows customers to change buses on the West Plains and it also included a park and ride for commuters that utilizes existing service between Spokane and Cheney.
 Connections are in the works for the remaining areas of the West Plains.

 As part of the STA Moving Forward planning study, STA initiated a project to evaluate a transit center that would improve connectivity in the West Plains area, provide transit access to residential areas to the south of I-90, and increase productivity on routes in the area.
-The West Plains Transit Center is an important step in the implementation of the High Performance Transit (HPT) Network.
+The West Plains Transit Center is an important step in the implementation of high performance transit.

-The West Plains Transit Center will provide riders with the following:
+The West Plains Transit Center provides riders with the following:

-Passenger loading platforms to accommodate multiple West Plains connecting services with I-90 transit services, with the possibility of adding including intercity buses.
+Passenger loading platforms to accommodate multiple West Plains connecting services with I-90 transit services, with the possibility of adding including intercity buses in the future

 Real-time bus departure information

 Improved direct connectivity between the Airway Heights (phase two), Medical Lake and Cheney, alleviating the need to connect via downtown Spokane.

 1.1 million fewer annual vehicle miles and 95,000 fewer vehicle trips by the fourth year.

 Accommodates future high performance vehicles that will expedite travel through increased frequency, prepaid and faster boarding, and dedicated lanes.